ntirabassi/1025/Lab1/readme.md

 ### Cloud Computing

 Cloud computing provides users with mobile access to data and applications, making the PC more of a part of the communications channel rather than a repository of programs and information.
+It is the use of hardware or software off-site that is accessed over networks for computing needs.
+Instead of hosting systems or applications on a hard drive, users can host virtual/online servers that connect to their computers through secure networks.
+Google apps like Gmail and Google Drive are examples of this, as well as Dropbox, Microsoft Office, and Amazon Web Services.

 ## Conclusion
 This is an example, please delete and create your own professional summary: